MariosGkMeng/Simulation-Dashboard-Organizer.github.io/README.md

 9. AutoRun: Need to only run it once (rerun if interrupted)
 10. Delete the "Save" case in MATLAB when save is triggered
 11. Faster saving with "range" function
+12. List with runs: maybe can hide older runs